-The onsite optimisation tips we covered in Part 1 relate to making your website discoverable by search engines, and move it up the ranks so that it is found when people do searches on popular industry terms.
+The onsite optimisation tips we covered in Part 1 relate to making your website discoverable by search engines and moving it up the ranks so that it is found when people do searches on popular industry terms.

 Eg: “how to remove paint fumes, mortgage rates, plus size clothing, how to grow tomatoes, flights to Sydney, email marketing systems,” etc.

-Local SEO is entirely centered around targeting the specific region(s) that the business serves.
-This involves optimising for keywords that are more specific and limited to these locations.
+Local SEO is entirely centred on targeting the specific region(s) that the business serves.
+This involves optimising for more specific keywords and limited to these locations.

 So what this means is, that Google will use your location to display results that are nearby and relevant.

 How do you get ranked high in local search results?

 There are several ways to do this.
 Before delving into this though, it’s important to clarify where your business needs to show up.

 Here are the results on page one of Google for a search on “Electrician Werribee”.